Iceland is almost back to normal, and borders with EU and Schengen countries are now open.

 Are the restaurants and bars open in Iceland?

-Restaurants and bars in Iceland are open in limited capacity, and with social distancing measures in place.
+Restaurants and bars in Iceland are open.

 Are businesses and attractions open in Iceland?